MerosCrypto/Meros/docs/Protocol/Syncing.md

 ### SignedVerificationPacketRequest

 `SignedVerificationPacketRequest` has a message length of 48 bytes; the Transaction's 48-byte hash.
-The expected response is a `SignedVerificationPacket` for the specified Transaction.
-If the requested VerificationPacket has already had its signature aggregated in a Block, the syncer sends `DataMissing`.
+The expected response would be a `SignedVerificationPacket` for the specified Transaction or `DataMissing` if the requested VerificationPacket has already had its signature aggregated in a Block.
+That said, the expected response is a disconnect because this message is disabled, just as `SignedVerificationPacket` is.

 ### DataMissing